dalalsunil1986/age-limit-validator-angularjs/README.md

 # Age Limit Validator Directive - AngularJs

-An AngularJs directive that will validate if minimum age requirement is meet based from the entered date on the textbox.
+An AngularJs directive that will validate if the set minimum age requirement is meet based from the entered date on the input text box.
+Directive is using
+HTML5 native validation so it plays nice on existing HTML5 forms.

 # How to use?